shinwoosohn/carcar/README.md

 * AutomobileVO
     * vin_number : Unique Vin of Vehicle
     * available_for_sale : Boolean value indicating wether available to be sold

-To run the Sales microservice as part of the Project Beta package from a freshly cloned repository, navigate to the project-beta project folder and execute the following commands:

-docker volume create beta-data docker-compose build docker-compose up

-You will now see sales-api and sales-poller containers running in Docker.
-The Sales microservice will now be available at http://localhost:8090/.
-Admin access to view or update sales database is available via django web interface at http://localhost:8090/admin however a user must be configured via command line first.

 There are RESTful endpoints for the following entities: